vanhoefm/fragattacks/README.md

   a reboot makes the network card usable again.
 The Intel AX200 is not compatible with the test tool.

 - During my tests the AWUS036ACM dongle was unreliable when connected to a USB3.0 port, but worked well when connected to a USB2.0 port.
 This behaviour may depend on your computer.
+See [this issue](https://github.com/vanhoefm/fragattacks/issues/22) for experience that others had with this dongle.

 - The WN111v2 seems to work well, although I did not test it extensively.